Hajj: Journey to the Heart of Islam: Related exhibitions

 The success of Hajj: Journey to the Heart of Islam prompted museums and art institutions in other countries to inquire about hosting hajj-themed exhibitions.
 It was not possible for the London exhibition to go on tour; it had involved special loans from 40 different sources, arranged by years of negotiation.
-Instead, these institutions created exhibitions on the theme of the hajj using items loaned by the Khalili Collection amongst other collections.
+Instead, these institutions created exhibitions on the theme of the hajj using items loaned by the Khalili Collection, among other collections.
 These included the Museum of Islamic Art in Doha and the Arab World Institute in Paris.
-The Doha exhibition was titled Hajj: The Journey through Art and drew most of its content from Qatari art collections.
+The Doha exhibition was titled Hajj: The Journey Through Art and drew most of its content from Qatari art collections.
 Since France has many North African immigrants, the Paris exhibition focused on hajj routes from North Africa.
 A Dutch exhibition titled Longing for Mecca: The Pilgrim's Journey was held in 2013 at the National Museum of Ethnology in Leiden and in an expanded version at the Tropenmuseum in Amsterdam from January 2019 to February 2020.
 This combined objects from Dutch collections with the Khalili Collection objects that had been exhibited in London.